Health Indicator Report of Sun Safety Measures

 Sun Safety by Local Health District, Utah, 2012

-NotesAge-adjusted to the U.S. 2000 standard population.
+NotesAge-adjusted to the U.S. 2000 standard population. *Use caution in interpreting, the estimate has a relative standard error greater than 30% and does not meet UDOH standards for reliability.
+Prior to 2015 San Juan County was part of the Southeast Local Health District.
+In 2015 the San Juan County Local Health District was formed.
+Data reported are for all years using the current boundaries.
 To reduce bias and more accurately represent population data, the BRFSS has changed survey methodology.
 It began conducting surveys by cellular phone in addition to landline phones.
 It also adopted "iterative proportional fitting" (raking) as its weighting method.
 The data used in creating this graph was calculated using the new weighting methodology.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health